joostvanzwieten/wi4771tu.2016/H04-points-triangles/README.md

     Remember to return `*this`;

-5. Create a function `rotated` that returns a new `Triangle` with all attributes rotated by argument `angle.
+5. Create a function `rotated` that returns a new `Triangle` with all attributes rotated by argument `angle`.
 If a second argument of class `Point` is given, then this defines the point of rotation.
 The functions have the following outline: